youngker/apparmor-wiki/AppArmorDelegation.md

 Rules that do not have the ```open``` only restriction restriction will also allow for object delegation, but the open restriction does not allow rules to be delegated.

-### What happens when object delegation fails

-If the application tries to delegate an object and the delegation is not allowed the object may still be allowed to be passed, it just won't be done under delegated authority.
-Instead when delegation fails the object is revalidated against the target tasks confinement, and if allowed by the target tasks confinement the object may still be passed.
-This fall back is how apparmor handle object passing and inheritance before delegation was supported.

 # Policy directed delegation

 Policy directed delegation is done on behalf of the task at exec time without any additional task initiated action and is expressed as extending a task's profile with additional rules.
 In effect it is defining a new custom extended profile except that ipc rules to the profile label will continue to work and there is the possibility of partial dynamic replacement.